ChrisSHughes/COMP3015/README.md

 <H1> What do i expect to get? </H1>

 I imagine i will probably get around 40 - 46 marks for this module, due to how difficult it was to learn this.
+I found it incredibly difficult to be learning both c++ AND OpenGL at the same time.